• ECTS

 Read more

-- Know and be able to apply the various approaches and tools used in evolutionary biology and ecology: observation, sampling, experimentation and statistical analysis.
+- Understand and know how to implement the various approaches and tools used in evolutionary biology and ecology: observation, sampling, experimentation, and statistical analysis.

-- Applications of organismal biology, evolutionary biology and ecology (health, agronomy, conservation, restoration)
+- Understand the applications of organismal biology, evolutionary biology, and ecology (health, agronomy, conservation, restoration)

-- Understanding the mechanisms and processes behind biodiversity
+- Understand the mechanisms and processes that drive biodiversity

-- Know how to search for and extract information critically, prioritize sources of information and identify their reliability, and produce a summary.
+- Know how to search for and extract information critically, prioritize information sources and identify their reliability, and synthesize them.

-- Give an oral presentation and write a scientific report, using illustrations and a presentation adapted to the audience concerned, with the help of appropriate IT tools.
+- Know how to give an oral presentation and write a scientific report, using illustrations and a presentation tailored to the audience, with the help of appropriate IT tools.

-- Describe an organism and understand how morphological characteristics can be used to identify species [out of reference].
+- Describe an organism and understand how morphological characteristics can be used to identify species [outside the reference framework]

-- Be able to self-assess and challenge oneself in order to learn
+- Be able to self-assess and question oneself in order to learn

 Read more